Camping in Tennessee is a great way to explore the staggering amount of natural beauty the state has to offer.

 Laurel Hill Lake is a wildlife management area that spans nearly 15,000 acres near the town of Lawrenceburg.

 A free campground is located near the small pond by the store.
 Do note, however, that because this campground is geared towards fishermen, a fishing license is required.
 These are available for sale (three-day or full-season pass) at the nearby store.
-Although this negates the “free” aspect of this campground, it’s still worth a visit if you plan on fishing anyways.
+Although this somewhat negates the “free” aspect of this campground, it’s still worth a visit if you plan on fishing anyways.

 As for the campground itself, Laurel Hill Lake is quiet and peaceful.
 The forested setting is popular for hiking, horseback riding, and ATV riding in addition to fishing.